pemcg/manageiq-automation-howto-guide/chapter7/a_more_advanced_example.md

 ![Screenshot](images/screenshot1.png)

 <br> <br>
-Give the button a Label and Description of _Button_, check the Submit and Cancel options, and click _+ -> Add a new Tab to this Dialog_ (don't click the _Add_ button yet...)
+Give the Dialog a Label and Description of _Button_, check the Submit and Cancel options, and click _+ -> Add a new Tab to this Dialog_ (don't click the _Add_ button yet...)
 <br> <br>

 ![Screenshot](images/screenshot2.png)